GUI

 GUI.Basic.Clippable() -> Primitive new in 1.1

-Invisible clip container with a pixel-space .Position and .Size.
+Invisible clip container with a pixel-space .Position, .Size, and .Rotation.
 Doesn't render anything itself — its job is to be a parent for children added via :AddClippable(child).
-Anything inside those children that falls outside the Clippable's rect is cut at the GPU scissor stage.
-Resizing or moving the Clippable retroactively re-clips every child the next frame, so it works as a scrolling viewport, masked overlay, or draggable panel without having to re-add children.
-Works on every other primitive type — including DynImg-backed Image primitives, since by the time clipping runs they're a single textured rectangle.
+Anything inside those children that falls outside the Clippable's shape is discarded in the children's fragment shader.
+Resizing, moving, or rotating the Clippable retroactively re-clips every child the next frame, so it works as a scrolling viewport, masked overlay, draggable panel, or rotating reticle without having to re-add children.

 local mask = GUI.Basic.Clippable()